telerik/winforms-docs/map/providers/bingmaps/bingrestmapprovider.md

 {{endregion}}

 >note If you use __RadMap__ with .Net Framework 2.0 and you don't have an installation of the Telerik UI for for WinForms suite on the current machine, it is necessary to add a reference to the Newtonsoft.Json assembly which can be found in the \Bin folder of the *Telerik_UI_For_WinForms_[version]_Dev_dlls.zip*.
-If you are using .Net Framework 4.0 this is not requried.
+If you are using .Net Framework 4.0 this is not required.

 # Properties